sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ---
-title: How to pretend your know Git.
+title: How to pretend you know Git.
 layout: article
 tags: FirstDayAtWork, Git
 key: git_is_going_to_eat_you